-The Jacob and Terese Hershey Foundation is pleased to announce that Dr. Kimberly Baker and Dr. Earthea Nance have joined the Foundation’s Board of Directors.
-“We are honored to have Dr. Baker and Dr. Nance join us on the Board.
-Kim and Earthea are leaders in their respective fields and will bring skills crucial to fulfilling the Foundation’s mission” said Jeffrey Hershey, the Foundation’s President.
+The Jacob and Terese Hershey Foundation is pleased to announce that Dr. Bakeyah Nelson and Angelica Razo have joined the Foundation’s Board of Directors.
+“We are honored to have Dr. Nelson and Ms. Razo join us on the Board.
+Bakeyah and Angelica are leaders in advancing climate justice in Texas and will bring experience and perspectives that are crucial to fulfilling the Foundation’s mission” said Jeffrey Hershey, the Foundation’s President.

-“We are thrilled for the opportunity to partner with Kim and Earthea to deepen our impact across the communities we serve” said Elizabeth Love, the Foundation’s CEO.
+“We are thrilled for the opportunity to partner with Bakeyah and Angelica to support those working boldly toward a healthy environment, reproductive justice and the nurture of nature” said Elizabeth Love, the Foundation’s CEO.
 “The Foundation’s focus areas are particularly relevant today, and our Board is well-positioned to bring our resources to bear in addressing them.”